Figurative Language Definition

 Figurative language can appear in multiple forms with the use of different literary and rhetorical devices.
-According to Merriam Webster’s Encyclopedia, figurative language has five different forms:
+According to Merriam Webster’s Encyclopedia, the definition of figurative language has five different forms:

 - Understatement or Emphasis